-6 CORPORATE SOCIAL RESPONSIBILITY COMMITTEE:
+6 CORPORATE SOCIAL RESPONSIBILITY COMMITTEE

-As on 31st March 2020, Corporate Social Responsibility Committee of the Company comprised of 3 directors out of which 2 Directors are Independent Directors and 1 Director is Non-Executive Director viz.
-Mr. Punit S. Lalbhai, Mr. Arpit Patel and Mr. Ganpatraj Chowdhary.
+The Board of Directors of the Company has constituted the Corporate Social Responsibility Committee in compliance with the provisions of Section 135 read with Schedule VII of the Companies Act, 2013.
+As on 31st March 2021, Corporate Social Responsibility Committee of the Company comprised of 3 directors out of which 2 Independent Directors and 1 Non-Executive Director viz.
+Mr. Punit S. Lalbhai, Mr. Arpit Patel, and Mr. Ganpatraj Chowdhary.
 Mr. Punit S. Lalbhai, Non-Executive Director, acts as Chairman of the Committee.